 There are a number of improvements that can be done to the exterior of your home, which can include a new paint job, wash or repaint the roof, pressure clean the driveway, repaint or install new doors, tidy up the garden, fix or replace any broken fixtures or fittings and add a letter box with a modern touch.
 Click here if you are unsure on where to start and need a simple guide on how to increase your curb appeal.
 With these simple improvements at an affordable price, depending on the extent of the work required, you can expect a positive return on your initial investment.

 Create a driveway

-If you currently live on a busy main road then getting in and out of your driveway can not only be a pain for your family and yourself but also anyone who visits.
-It presents a huge safety risk for anyone attempting to reverse out onto a busy highway with cars travelling at 60-70kms.
-Creating an extra driveway not only create an extra parking spot but create a safe passage for people entering onto the highway.
+If you currently live on a busy main road, then getting in and out of your driveway can not only be a pain for your family and yourself but also anyone who visits.
+It presents a huge safety risk for anyone attempting to reverse out onto a busy road with cars travelling at 60-70kms.
+Creating an extra driveway not only creates an extra parking spot but creates a safe passage for people entering onto the road.
 An extra driveway is extremely appealing to potential buyers as it greatly reduces risk and increases convenience.

 New garage door

-In addition to curb appeal, sometimes restoring or replacing your garage door can make a world of a difference on first impressions.
+In addition to curb appeal, sometimes restoring or replacing your garage door can make a world of a difference.
 Restoring and repainting your garage door can be quite a mission but if done correctly, can be worthwhile by adding value to your property.
 If you are thinking of replacing the garage door entirely then it is best to consider what types/looks of garage doors that will add value to your property.

 Create an entertainment area